megaoptim/megaoptim-wp/readme.txt

 The plugin uses minimal resources on your server and all the heavy lifting is done by our API service on our servers.
 No binaries will be ever installed on your server that will slowdown your site.

-We strive to make the plguin as lightweight as possible and will never bloat your dashboard with ads, notifications, upsells or run background services that will cause high CPU usage constantly.
+We strive to make the plugin as lightweight as possible and will never bloat your dashboard with ads, notifications, upsells or run background services that will cause high CPU usage constantly.
 The plugin only runs when it's really necessary.

 ## What is image optimization and why it is important?